praekeltfoundation/vumi/docs/intro/scaleconf01.rst

 RabbitMQ_ a high performance AMQP_ message broker.

 For data storage Redis_ is used for data that are generally temporary but and may potentially be lost.
-Riak_ is used for things that need strong guarantees fron availability.
+Riak_ is used for things that need strong availability guarantees.

 A sample use case of Redis_ would be to store session state whereas Riak_ would be used to store all messages sent and received indefinitely.